 5. Visit the ‘Friendly Alien’

 Locals call it the ‘friendly alien’.
 I’m not sure what to call it.
-Haha!
-In any case, a visit to the quirky Kunsthaus Graz (Art House), with its funky exhibitions, is a must.
+In any case, a visit to the quirky Kunsthaus Graz (Art House), with its interesting, often thought-provoking exhibitions, is a must.
 When you’re done, head to the laid-back Kunsthaus Café for a drink and a bite.
-The Kunsthaus, with its characteristic blue skin, is also a treat to see at night when it dazzles passers-by with a light show.

 6. Climb the double-spiral staircase

-7. Chill in the Stadtpark or stroll along the River Mur
+7. Chill in the Stadtpark or at the River Mur

 After all that exploring, take a break in the leafy Stadtpark (and look out for Hansi, the city’s famous squirrels) or go for a leisurely stroll along the banks of the Mur River, a very relaxing thing to do in Graz.

-In the spring/summer months, both places are full of locals out for a jog or a walk, or sipping on a cold beer/cocktail at one of the kiosks.
+Both places are local favourites – they come here for a jog or a walk, or for a cold beer/cocktail at one of the kiosks.
 If you choose a stroll along the river, visit the Murinsel, a futuristic building built on an island in the river.
 This building houses a café and art exhibitions.

 8. Get your caffeine fix